RezaShahrestani/programme/legacy/javascript/javascript2/week3/optional-homework.md

 1. **Start a new game** functionality.
 Create some functionality so that the users can restart a game.
 2. Try and give the site some **styling so it looks nice** :)
 3. **Custom feature**.
 Add something unique to the game!
-If you dont know how to implement it, just describe what it should do!
+If you don't know how to implement it, just describe what it should do!
 4. **Countdown to end of game** - _optional_.
 Have a countdown that simply counts down until the game is done.

 Here are some general things to consider: